khoeger/khoeger.github.io/_events_list/2023-02-22-FridayNightBluesCommunityNight.markdown

 ## Reflections
 I was performing for friends.
-Instead performing with the mindset of uplift their lives, I performed with the goal of encouraging dance.I need more data points, but as of now, I am not convinced my performance helped encourage others to dance.
+Instead performing with the mindset of uplifting their lives, I performed with the goal of encouraging dance to uplift lives.
+I need to determine a method of evaluating success.